AardhynLavender/wasm-CRA-demo/README.md

 ### Javascript

-I created a simple hook to make calling `c++` functions as simple as possible.
+I created a simple hook to make calling `c++` functions as easy as possible.

 ```js
 function useWebAssembly() {